 5. To make the sauce, return the pan to medium heat, add the onion and sauté until softened and golden, about 5 minutes.
 Stir in the garlic and sauté until fragrant, about 30 seconds.
 Add the tomatoes and their juices, stir well and deglaze the pan, scraping up any brown bits from the bottom.
 Season with salt and pepper and bring to a simmer.
 Cook until the sauce thickens, about 20 minutes.
 Stir in the basil.

 6. Return the meatballs to the pan and cook, basting them often with the sauce, until hot and cooked through, about 10 minutes.
 Transfer the meatballs to a warmed platter and spoon some of the sauce over them; reserve the remaining sauce for another use.
 Serve immediately.

 Sign up today and gain access to our unbeatable wine offers.
 With discounts of 30% - 70% off, our sales mean that our wines are in high demand - some last a few hours, while others only a few minutes.

-We present you with the best.
-Each wine is tasted by our expert panel, which in comprised of two Masters of Wine.
+We present you with the best wines we can source.
+Each wine is tasted by our expert tasting panel and only those that pass are offered to you.
 Learn more about our wine tasting team.